To keep your extensions looking beautiful and your natural lashes healthy, follow these aftercare tips:

 What to Avoid

-• Mascara, cream/gel eyeliners, heavy concealers, or strip lashes (they can’t be fully cleaned and may harm retention).
+• Mascara, cream/gel eyeliners, heavy concealers, or strip lashes (they can’t be fully cleaned and may impact retention).

 • High heat sources (lighters, ovens, blow dryers, saunas, steam rooms).
 Heat can singe lashes or weaken the adhesive.

 • Excessive touching, rubbing, or picking at your lashes.
-This can damage your natural lashes and slow regrowth.
+This can impact retention and potentially damage your natural lashes and slow regrowth.

 Your natural lashes shed daily — typically 2–5 lashes per eye.
 This is normal, with or without extensions.